-For Vol 72, I concentrated on Denmark [edit: Here is Norway].
-Here is the second in my Scandinavian quadrilogy, a Swedish special.
+For Vol 72, I concentrated on Denmark [edit: Here is Norway, and Finland].
+Here is the second in my Nordic quadrilogy, a Swedish special.
 The name is from Norse mythology, Midgarðsormr is the sea serpent that encircles the world, which it's feared will fall apart if he ever releases his bite on his tail.
 Lets hope that doesn't happen in the next hour at least.

 Progg' movement was one of the reasons.
 It can be likened in many ways to Germany's Krautrock scene; musical collectives exploring ways to use avant-garde rock music in their left-wing, anti-commercial protests against the establishment.
 While the sound of the 'Progg' movement is not the driving force for this comp, it appears in a few tacks and if you want to know more I recommend a box set called "The Essence of Swedish Progressive Music 1967-1979: Pregnant Rainbows for Colourblind Dreamers".

 |Björn Famne e.p.|

 Vol2 and here is another stunning timeless sounding track that sounds as though it could have been recorded last week by a contemporary stoner rock band, though it is actually from 1972.
 November really were a talented bunch and had a distinctive approach to their heavy blues-tinged riffs.
 Though they were only together for three years, thankfully they made three albums in that time.
 The awesome production job is the other aspect that belies this recording's age.

 here on progg.se.
 They were pretty average commercial hard-ish rock but I do like this track "Vad Vill Dom" (Eng: What do they want?) which has a cool phased riff and menacing, grinding pace.
 Tomas Jansson and Janne Åhman went on to 'Circus' who made one e.p.